 Every kid learns about butterflies and how they go into a cocoon as a caterpillar and emerge a beautiful butterfly.
 But, can you name the stages of this well-known but still miraculous transformation?
-Developing through four stages of life, butterflies transform through a process called metamorphosis - also known as the butterfly life cycle.
+Developing through four stages of life, butterflies transform through a process called metamorphosis - also known as the life cycle of a butterfly.

 Learning about butterflies is fascinating.
 Learning about their egg-to-air journey while creating and crafting is even better!
 Let's get started!